 Will hydrogen be the surprise of this decade?

-The potential of hydrogen will play an important role in the energy transition
+The potential of a versatile energy carrier that will play an important role in the Future of Energy

 Hydrogen has been talked about for decades, but now things appear to be accelerating.
-Investments and government support are growing and the hydrogen technology is ready to further scale-up.
+Investments and government support are growing and the technology is ready to further scale-up.
 This then begs the question of whether hydrogen will become the surprise of this decade, as solar and wind electricity were over the previous ten years.
-Here we will explore the role of hydrogen in the energy transition, discuss the risks of the market, explore the strategies at play and share an outlook for its future.
+Here we will explore the role of hydrogen in the Future of Energy, discuss the risks of the market, explore the strategies at play and share an outlook for its future.

 The energy industry is a capital intensive and slow moving industry, that is often compared to an oil tanker.
 That being said, the industry does experience the occasional surprise that throws it off course.
 For example, few analysts expected that with the COVID-19 pandemic in the 2020s we would experience one of the most severe crises in decades.
 Another recent example is the relatively quickly diminishing support for the production of Groningen gas in the Netherlands or nuclear energy in Germany.